microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 > [!NOTE]
 > Configuring this requires at least the System Administrator security role on the environment, as well as specific permissions in the Azure Key Vault.

-If you don't want to store secrets directly in Dataverse, you can choose to store them in Azure Key Vault.
+If you do not want to store secrets directly in Dataverse, you can choose to store them in Azure Key Vault.
 If you choose to do so, you then need to use environment variables of type secrets so that the Power CAT Copilot Studio Kit can fetch secrets from the key vault when running tests.
 Because each copilot configuration may target a different copilot and use a different secret, you need to create individual environment variables for each secret.